Howie315/CS100-Project/README.md

 ## Project Description
- > //Your project description should summarize the project you are proposing.
+ > Your project description should summarize the project you are proposing.
 Be sure to include:
- > //* Why is it important or interesting to you?
+ > * Why is it important or interesting to you?
  > * **It is important us because we want to be able to store Dogs information and description so that the consumer could adopt/buy a dog.
 All of us are dog lovers so we're really into it.**
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description